Hamsterland/NHentai.NET/README.md

 // Get all the book image Urls.
 List<string> images = book.GetPages();

-// Search for books that contain the "Yuri" tag but exclude "Lolicon".
+// Search for books on page 1 sorted by popular that contain the "yuri" tag but exclude "lolicon".
-SearchResult result = await client.SearchQuery("yuri", "-lolicon");
+SearchResult result = await client.SearchQueryAsync(1, Sort.Popular, "yuri", "-lolicon");
 ```

 ## Dependency Injection